Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Population

-Population estimates used to calculate hospitalization rates are derived from the most recent vintage of the mid-year estimates provided by the U.S. Bureau of the Census.
-These estimates are based on the Decennial Census and subsequent annual American Community Surveys with 31 race categories aggregated to the following race groups: White alone, Black alone, American Indian/ Alaska Native alone, Asian alone, Native Hawaiian/Pacific Islander alone, and Two or more races.
+Population estimates used to calculate rates are derived from the most recent vintage of the mid-year estimates provided by the U.S. Census Bureau's Population Estimates Program.
 Estimates are available for each state and its counties by age, race, Hispanic ethnicity, and sex categories.
 Race and ethnicity can be combined to form seven race/ethnicity groups, where Hispanics may be of any race, the other six groups do not include Hispanics, and data for White, Black, Asian, Native Hawaiian/Pacific Islander, and American Indian/Alaska Native are counts of persons who only selected one of those races (i.e., "alone").

 There are separate queries for state and county rates because two different sets of population data are used as denominators in the rate calculations.
 Population estimates for the state are available by single year of age while estimates for counties are only available in 5-year age groups.